Your Brain On: Dehydration

 Along with those mood and energy deficits, your dehydrated brain also has to use a lot more energy to accomplish the same tasks, shows a study from King's College London.
 After comparing the heads of slightly dehydrated teens to those of their properly watered peers, the thirsty young guys and girls showed especially strong activity in the frontal-parietal region of the brain during a problem solving task.
 Despite that surge of brainpower, the parched teens didn't perform any better on the task than their well-hydrated buddies.

-The study team concluded that, as a result of their dehydration, the teens’ brains had to work harder to function normally.
-Since brainpower is a limited resource, your mind sans water is like a cell phone without a proper charge; it’s going to crap out sooner than it normally would.
-A similar study from the University of Connecticut found that you actually perceive mental tasks to be more difficult when you’re dehydrated, even if your performance doesn’t suffer.
+The study team concluded that, as a result of their dehydration, the teens' brains had to work harder to function normally.
+Since brainpower is a limited resource, your mind sans water is like a cell phone without a proper charge; it's going to crap out sooner than it normally would.
+A similar study from the University of Connecticut found that you actually perceive mental tasks to be more difficult when you're dehydrated, even if your performance doesn't suffer.
+(Related: 3 Signs You're Dehydrated During a Workout)

 Roughly 24 Hours Without Water (Severe dehydration)